tocchan/guildhall/sdst/notes/profiling.md

     - Shaders (maybe)
   - Biggest problem is that rendering resources can NOT be created on a thread, but must be finished on the main therad!
   - Theoretical BEST case is we get 8x savings

+- Optimizing the slow parts
+  - Measure the individual parts of the load - is it IO, is it decompression, or is it copying ot texture?
+    - Measure each invidually to figure out where your time is going!
+      - If it is disk reads - better/different compression would help overall
+      - If it is decompression - loading a raw format may help, or using a different format
+      - if it is transferring to CPU->GPU, perhaps try a compressed texture format, or generating mips on the fly
+    - Example above - for meshes, it is the decoding of the file that will likely be slow.
+Creating a custom binary format could speed this up (a bake step)

 - If time - a general purpose resource loading using a worker thread (we will be revisiting worker threads in SD3)
   - Signaling Threads